 Languages not offered by the university

 The Department of World Languages and Literatures uses the Brigham Young University Foreign Language Achievement Testing Services (FLATS) to allow students to test out of the language requirement for languages not offered at WMU.
+A fee is assessed.
 The test is proctored by the department and scored by FLATS on a pass/fail basis.
 A "pass" exempts the student from the WMU language requirement but DOES NOT YIELD CREDITS.
-If you have any questions or for more information, please call (269) 387-3010.
+If you have any questions or for more information, please call (269) 387-6240.